flo-l/flip/README.md

-My take on implementing a scheme-like language
+My take on implementing a scheme-like language in Rust
 ======================

 This is just for fun.
 The code is opensource, because I was looking for similar projects